suzannejmatthews/PDC-Unplugged/content/activities/matrixAddition.md

 ## Original Author/link

-Originally Described by Michelle Moore (Moore2000)
+Originally Described by Michelle Moore (Moore2000).
+In a separate paper (Kitchen1992), the notion of adding numbers in a matrix to illustrate master/worker is alluded to, but not discussed in depth.

 No web-link to independent description available.
 See paper (Moore2000) for additional details.